 The Company may become involved in certain claims and litigation arising out of the ordinary course and conduct of business where certain claims are made against or by the Company.
 Management assesses such claims and, if they are considered likely to result in a loss and the amount of loss is quantifiable, provisions for loss are made, based on management's assessment of the most likely outcome.
 Management does not provide for claims for which the outcome is not determinable or claims where the amount of the loss cannot be reasonably estimated or where the litigation may result in a contingent gain.
-During the three-month period ended September 30, 2022, the Company recorded a provision of \$69 with regard to such matters.
+During the three and nine-month period ended December 31, 2022, the Company recorded a provision (recovery) of (\$8) and \$61 respectively (2021 - \$nil and \$nil) with regard to such matters.

-For the three and six-month periods ended September 30, 2022 and 2021 (unaudited and expressed in thousands of Canadian dollars, except per share amounts and number of shares)
+For the three and nine-month periods ended December 31, 2022 and 2021 (unaudited and expressed in thousands of Canadian dollars, except per share amounts and number of shares)